A Family’s Enduring Friendship with a Stranger

 Dad was first to sit on “Santa’s” lap.
 The kids squealed in delight when “Santa” told dad about a “Naughty” thing he did last year.
 When “Santa said that dad was nice most of the time, his wife laughed a bit too loud.
 “Santa” gave dad a gift that he said he always wanted.
 And so it went throughout the evening – laughs & smiles – gifts & gratitude – hugs & kisses.
 It was a Christmas Eve like no other.
 When the sack was empty, “Santa” stood, and said, “Ho.
 Ho.
 Ho.
 Merry Christmas” as he walked to the door.
 (My friend handed “Santa” an envelope with a “Gift” for whomever “Santa” chose.)
 Their eyes met.
 Nothing was said.
 But both men parted with lighter hearts.

 The mood at the family dinner table that night was like a friend had died.
 “Santa” was a stranger.
 No one ever saw his “real” face.
 No one even knew his name.
-Yet, every Christmas Eve, “Santa” brought a “Gift” to the family that couldn’t fit into his large, white, cloth sack.
+Yet, every Christmas Eve, “Santa” brought a “Gift of Love” to the family that couldn’t fit into his large, white, cloth sack.
 Every Christmas Eve since something was missing.

 One Autumn day, my friend was walking through a restaurant, when he heard someone call out his name.
 He turned, but didn’t recognize anyone.
 “It’s me.
 Santa.”
 It was the first time that my friend saw “Santa’s” real face.
 They talked for a while, catching up on what happened since “Santa” left.
 Then my friend asked if “Santa” could come to his home for Christmas Eve.
 There was an awkward silence.
 My friend continued, “My wife’s mother had immensely enjoyed “Santa’s” visits.
 However, her health was failing after her 2nd heart valve replacement.
 This might be her last Christmas.
 “Santa” nodded that he would come.
 He would need the usual information about everyone there.

 My friend’s wife couldn’t contain herself.
 She was like a giddy school girl.
 Her mother shared her glee.
 They both got on the phone Her mother inviting her sons.
 His wife inviting neighbors from previous Christmas Eves.
 The list of “Naughty & Nice” would boggle Einstein’s mind.
-When the door bell rang on Christmas Eve, the house full of family & friends rushed to the front door.
+When the door bell rang that Christmas Eve, a house-full of family & friends rushed to the front door.

 My friend composed himself, and quieted the mob.
 But, when the front door opened, all hell broke loose.
 You could barely hear “Santa” say, “Ho.
 Ho.
 Ho.
 Merry Christmas.”
 My friend’s Mother-in-Law was the first to sit on “Santa’s” lap.
 There was nothing “Naughty” for “Santa” to tell her.

-Instead, “Santa” said, “You are the most remarkable person to ever sit on my lap.
+Instead, “Santa” said, “Florence, you are the most remarkable person to ever sit on my lap.
 Fifteen years ago, you had the courage to survive the experimental “Pig-Valve” replacement heart surgery.
-Then 5 years ago, you gracefully endured a 2nd heart valve replacement surgery, as the 1st valve was tearing away from your heart.”
-I cannot give you a better gift, than being surrounded by your 3 children, 4 grandchildren, and a roomful of genuine friends who wish you, “Merry Christmas”.
+Then 5 years ago, you gracefully endured a 2nd heart valve replacement surgery, as the 1st valve was tearing away from your heart.
+But there’s no need to replace the Loving Devotion that you have for your family in your heart.”
+I cannot give you a better gift, than you being surrounded by your 3 children, 4 grandchildren, and a roomful of genuine friends who wish you, “Merry Christmas”.

 The room erupted with a joyous “Merry Christmas” that rivaled the heavens & shepherds singing at the 1st Christmas in Bethlehem.
 The Rockefeller Center “Tree Lighting Ceremony” pales in comparison.